Loss of ship's power and stiff current may have led to bridge collision, experts say

 While authorities have said a "momentary loss of propulsion" could have caused the incidents, videos appear to also indicate a loss of electrical power aboard the nearly 1,000-foot ship as it careened into the structure's support.

-The Singapore-flagged, Maersk-owned vessel, Dali was departing Baltimore harbor destined for Colombo, Sri Lanka, at 1:27 a.m.
+The Singapore-flagged, Grace Ocean-owned vessel, Dali was departing Baltimore harbor destined for Colombo, Sri Lanka, at 1:27 a.m.
 EDT Tuesday, when the collision with the bridge span occurred.

 The Maritime and Port Authority of Singapore issued a statement Tuesday saying that the ship's management company, Synergy Marine Pte Ltd, reported "that just prior to the incident, the vessel, Dali had experienced momentary loss of propulsion" and that "As a result, it was unable to maintain the desired heading and collided with the Francis Scott Key bridge."